HampusHauffman/peacock.nvim/README.md

 # 🦚 peacock.nvim

-**Add flair to your focus.**
+### Peacock.nvim highlights your different neovim projects.
-Peacock.nvim dynamically highlights your different neovim instances.
+Each project's color is based on its path meaning each project will keep its own color as long as the path remains the same.

 ![peacock demo](https://user-images.githubusercontent.com/your-demo-gif-url.gif)
 <img width="1500" alt="Screenshot 2025-06-27 at 21 46 40" src="https://github.com/user-attachments/assets/fd67dffe-4eb6-4b12-9c25-97195023031c" />

-## 🚀 Installation
+## 🚀 Simple Installation

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)